 The university maintains a drug-free educational environment and requires all students to remain free of the unlawful and/or inappropriate use of controlled or illegal substances while enrolled as a student.
 Students will be held accountable for consuming illegal substances, regardless of state/local laws in the location where the substance was ingested.
 A student is subject to testing to show proof of a physical condition free from the unlawful and/or inappropriate use of controlled or illegal substances or the use of prescription medication for which the student does not have a valid prescription or which a student is using in a manner inconsistent with a physician's directions.
-Drug testing (at the university’s expense) will be required whenever the dean of students, or his/her designee, suspect or have reason to believe that a student might be engaging in the unlawful and/or inappropriate use of a controlled or illegal substance, or the inappropriate use or abuse of a prescription medication, whether on or off campus.
+Drug testing (at the university’s expense) will be required whenever the vice president for student success and dean of students, or his/her designee, suspect or have reason to believe that a student might be engaging in the unlawful and/or inappropriate use of a controlled or illegal substance, or the inappropriate use or abuse of a prescription medication, whether on or off campus.

 Reasonable grounds for requiring a student to submit to a drug test may include, but are not limited to, the following:

 - A pattern of tardiness and/or absenteeism from class

 - Suspicious odors on person, clothing, and/or other property

 - Arrest, citation, or conviction for a substance-related offense by university or public law enforcement authorities

 - Observation of substance use or physical symptoms or manifestations of impairment, incoherency, or erratic, inexplicable conduct

 - A report of substance abuse or use provided by a reliable and credible source